Asked to recall the experience of stepping into a CFO role for the first time, Nicole Anasenes doesn’t mince words.

 A lot of product development used to happen with physical prototyping.
 Remember the clay models on cars or those types of things?
 But because the world is becoming increasingly complex with the intersection of the digital and the physical world, it is almost impossible to continue to innovate at the same innovation rate and pace and cycle without the use of simulation, so what our products do is enable our customers to create this virtual world and simulate instead of prototype.

-Then, given how this experience is going to change for our customers over time, what do we need to do to ensure that we are operationalizing the business to support it because you don’t want the operations of the business to ever get in the way of the opportunity.
+Then, given how this experience is going to change for our customers over time, what do we need to do to ensure that we are operationalizing the business to support it?
+You don’t want the operations of the business to ever get in the way of the opportunity.
 This is really where our focus is—to channel the priorities of the actions that we can take to make the biggest impact to get us to that next point.

 Ansys | www.ansys.com | Canonsburg, PA